Greece › Naxos › Naxos Buses

 Naxos Bus Information

-• Naxos bus schedule: The bus schedule is revised every couple of weeks or so, with routes increasing in frequency for June to September.
+- Naxos bus schedule: The bus schedule is revised regularly, with the most frequent routes running from June to September.

 Example bus schedule for Naxos.
 The most popular bus for visitors is the one to the beach towns of Agios Prokopios and Agia Anna (3rd from the bottom).